 When we talk about putting rock and stone on the bottom of the pond, we immediately stir up passionate feelings in some people.
 There is a lot of debate about

 whether a pond should have stone on the bottom, and the argument boils down to the buildup of debris in the gravel.

-— a pond I built 22 years ago!
+To speak to this issue, let me tell you about a pond that I am very familiar with — a pond I built 22 years ago!
 This pond is six feet deep and has about six inches

 of gravel on the bottom that has never been cleaned.